VPDC

 Information for Providers

-• Post – polio syndrome (PPS) affects between 25 -40 of every 100 polio survivors and usually occurs 15 – 40 years after the initial infection.
+Post-polio syndrome (PPS) affects about 25-40% of polio survivors and usually occurs 15-40 years after the initial infection.
 Persons with PPS may experience health problems such as muscle weakness, mental and physical fatigue, and joint pain.

-Consider polio in patients with aseptic meningitis and acute flaccid paralysis, especially if they have epidemiological risk factors including: individuals who are unvaccinated, incompletely vaccinated, recently traveled abroad to a country where polio still occurs, or were exposed to a person who recently traveled internationally.
+Consider polio in patients with aseptic meningitis and acute flaccid paralysis, especially if they have epidemiological risk factors including: being unvaccinated or incompletely vaccinated, having recent travel to a country where polio still occurs, or were exposed to a person with recent travel to a country where polio still occurs.

 If you suspect polio:

-• Practice good hand hygiene and contact precautions when interacting with patients suspected or confirmed with having poliovirus.
+• Practice good hand hygiene and contact precautions when interacting with patients suspected or confirmed to have polio.

-• Ensure that only staff that are fully vaccinated against poliovirus provide care for patients with suspected or confirmed polio.
+• Ensure that only fully vaccinated staff provide care for patients with suspected or confirmed polio.

 • Contact LAC Department of Public Health immediately (instructions below) and collect appropriate specimens as below.

-Poliovirus can be detected in throat, feces, and occasionally cerebrospinal fluid (CSF) by isolating the virus in cell culture or detecting the virus by PCR.
-Collect the following specimens to confirm poliovirus infection:
+Poliovirus can be detected in the throat, feces, and occasionally cerebrospinal fluid (CSF) by isolating the virus in cell culture or detecting the virus by PCR.
+Collect the following specimens in consultation with VPDC:

-• Stool culture – Stool specimens are the preferred source for diagnosis.
-Collect at least two stool specimens (1 -2 g) 24 hours apart.
+• Stool for Culture: Stool specimens are the preferred source for diagnosis.
+Collect at least two stool specimens (1-2 g) 24 hours apart.
 Specimens should be collected as early in the course of disease as possible (ideally within 14 days after symptom onset).

-• Serum – Collect acute and convalescent serum specimens for neutralizing antibody titer.
+• Serum for Antibody Testing: Collect acute and convalescent serum specimens for neutralizing antibody titer.
 Rising antibody levels in blood samples taken several weeks apart can indicate recent infection.

-• CSF – Collect CSF in a sterile tube for culture or PCR.
+• CSF for Culture or PCR: Collect CSF in a sterile tube for culture or PCR.
 No preservative is needed.

 • Poliovirus is not commonly found in CSF and is only recommended for suspected cases with paralysis.